fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 Constellation still has to train its internal capital allocators.
 There’s no way around that.
 Pushing capital allocation further down the organization is not without risk, but it’s a vastly lower risk game if you are a capital allocator at Constellation.
 You’re buying fairly robust businesses within a category (software) you understand, guided by the base rates of hundreds of past acquisitions and a treasure trove of due diligence and deal structure best practices.
 It’s got some shades of a roll-up.

-Other serial acquirers, like Halma, have to learn about the intricacies of crawler cameras deployed in inspection of UK water companies’ pipes one month, followed by precision radiometric and photometric systems for light testing, calibration and measurement the next.
+Other [[serial acquirers]], like Halma, have to learn about the intricacies of crawler cameras deployed in inspection of UK water companies’ pipes one month, followed by precision radiometric and photometric systems for light testing, calibration and measurement the next.
 They face difficult hurdles in scaling up.

 If, like [[Constellation Software]], a firm closes 100 deals a year rather than 5 (especially if the 100 are mostly all individually pretty small), the law of large numbers also smooths out a lot of dispersion of outcomes among the individual transactions.
 Individual outcomes will vary widely from the base rates, but all transactions are individually immaterial and in aggregate will get very close to the base rates.